Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Introduction

-Moving forward, we would like to construct analogous moduli spaces over each of the Hassett-Keel moduli spaces.
-As mentioned above, one of the first obstructions to applying the same techniques is the existence of strictly semi-stable curves.
-Additionally, most of the techniques in this paper require the assumption that the curves are all reduced.
-Recent work by Chen and Kass (\cite{chen-kass2011}) has hinted at a way forward which we are actively pursuing.
+Moving forward, we would like to construct analogous moduli spaces over each of the Hassett--Keel moduli spaces and complete the point classification for $\alpha \leq 7/10$.
+At the time of writing, the latest results due to \cite{afsflip-existence,afsflip-loc,afsflip-proj} include a classification up to $\alpha=2/3-\epsilon$.
+One of the first obstructions to applying the same techniques to classify the points is the existence of strictly semi-stable curves in $\overline{M}_g(\alpha)$ for $\alpha\leq 7/10$.
+Additionally, as $\alpha$ varies, the various $\overline{U}_{e,r,g}(\alpha)$ are clearly birational, because they all compactify the moduli of vector bundles over automorphism-free curves; further details about these birational mappings have not yet been worked out.
+Finally, the above result demonstrates that $\overline{U}_{e,r,g}^{ps}$ is a ``good moduli space,'' in the sense of \cite{alper2008good}, for the Artin stack, $[Q^{SS}/\!\!/G]$.
+This approach to the problem is considered in greater detail in forthcoming work of the author.

+Now we briefly outline the structure of the paper.
+We establish notation and recall various standard results in section \S\ref{section:preliminaries}.
+In section \S\ref{section:construction}, we precisely state the moduli problem of interest, we perform the construction of the compactified universal moduli space in detail, and demonstrate that the constructed space co-represents the moduli functor.